Ever been afraid that taking time off from fitness to travel could affect your progress? Check out these tips on how to stay fit on vacation!

 Raise your hand if you’ve ever thought “I can’t go on a week-long vacation without exercising because I’ll gain weight, or lose muscle!”
 Keep your hand up if you have then tried to squeeze in a run each morning of your vacation, or tried to get a good workout in the sad hotel gym, or turned down foods you secretly really wanted to try out of fear that they’d suddenly make you gain 20 pounds.
 You are not alone.

 Now I know not all of my blog readers care about fitness.
 Period.
 Going on vacation doesn’t disrupt your routine because, well, it doesn’t exist.
 And that’s totally fine!
-In fact, give yourself a pat on the back: you get to go on vacation without stressing out about your workouts.
+In fact, give yourself a pat on the back: you get to go on vacation without stressing out about your workouts or staying in shape.
 But, this article isn’t really for you.

 Actually, this is the article that I wish I had had several years.
 When I first entered the fitness world, it was with very little understanding of what being “healthy” means.
 I exercised religiously, ate only vegetables and lean meats, and stressed out whenever something like a vacation disrupted my normal training regimen.
 But because I love traveling just as much as I love being a gym rat, that kind of lifestyle simply wasn’t sustainable, and certainly wasn’t “healthy.”